-Up to 70 % of manufacturing costs or about 50 % of operating costs in today's production companies are material costs.
+In most production companies material costs account for almost 70% of manufacturing costs and 50% of operating costs.
 The longer the lead time, the higher the material costs.

 Below you will find some of the typical reasons for long lead times and high material inventory.